ajahne/blog/_posts/2018-01-29-javascript-value-vs-reference.md

 What about `Arrays` and `Functions`?
 Well, those are both just Objects too!

 ## What is the difference between a value and a reference?
-OK, now get to the core of it.
+OK, now we get to the core of it.
 As we have seen, there are two categories of types: primitives and complex (i.e. Object).

 We cannot change the value of a primitive, but we can change the value of a reference.